Last updated on .

 Baştımar Mansion

-The Baştımar Mansion (Baştımar Yalısı) is next to the city-run café.
+The Baştımar Mansion (Baştımar Yalısı) is next door.
 It was built by the Baştımar family, who are descendants of Ottoman war hero Gazi Edhem Pasha (1844-1909).
 The mansion has two wooden upper floors resting on a ground floor made of stone and masonry.
 It’s on a square plan and has wide eaves on the roof to protect from heat and humidity.
 The construction date is unknown.

 Baştımar Mansion in Paşalimanı, Ιstanbul, Turkey